graph TD

 Purpose: Retrieves project information from DSP API using project shortcode.

-Parameters: None (uses PROJECT_SHORT_CODE
+Parameters: None (uses PROJECT_SHORT_CODE environment variable)

 Returns:

-: Project IRI/identifier
+str: Project IRI/identifier

 Side Effects: Logs project information